figureland/statekit/README.md

 ### Persisting a Signal's value to storage with `persist`

-The persist will wrap a signal and persist its value to a storage API (synchronously).
+The persist will wrap a signal and persist its value to a storage API.
 The storage API is supplied as the second argument.
 This package provides a `typedLocalStorage` method that uses [superjson](https://github.com/blitz-js/superjson) to safely store data in LocalStorage (with a wider range of supported types than `JSON.stringify()`).
 If we want to persist in a type-safe way, we need to supply some extra information.

 - `name` provides the path for the storage key.
 So, for example `['my','example','1']` would produce the key `my-example-1`.
 - `validate` returns a boolean checking that the value in storage is of the same type as the signal.